2thlesss/GeoPyDocker/ReadMe.txt

 this docker container is intended to be used with a maxmind account

-It is a python script that uses the geolocation databese from MaxMind, and give output choices in latlong or UTM for city location
+It is a python script that uses the geolocation database from MaxMind, and gives output choices in latlong or UTM for city location
 It also includes ANS and Country locations, as well a host name resolution.